Gallbladder Removal: My Cholecystectomy Experience

 Do you still have a gallbladder?

-As I texted, Doctor Morpheus entered the room.
+As I texted, a Doctor entered the room.
 He let out a chuckle before assuring me that he’d soon have me sorted out.
-I was given the maximum dose of morphine, and its effect was swift.
-My scalp tingled as the pain drained out of me as though someone had pulled out the plug, and finally I could relax (boy, could I relax).
-A consultant came in to see me and he said that it would be best if they kept me in overnight.
+He administered the maximum dose of morphine, and its effect was swift.
+My scalp tingled as the pain drained out of me as though someone had pulled out the plug, and finally I could relax.
+A consultant came in to see me and he thought it would be best if they kept me in overnight.
 On hearing this news, my initial concern was that I’d be fined for overstaying the time allowed on my parking ticket, as I’d only paid for one hour.
-I was told not to worry about it.
+Such is modern life.
+A nurse told me not to worry about it.

 I was taken to Ward 4, where, as I had come unprepared for an overnight stay, I was put into NHS issue pyjamas; blue top, green bottoms.
 I was given a small kit containing toothbrush, toothpaste, razor, shampoo and soap.
 The first thing I wanted, however, was sleep and so I lay down on my bed and drifted off, pain-free at last.

 I woke up at lunchtime to find that the pain had stayed away and I felt fine.
-I had a shave and then took some food and chatted with other inmates.
+I had a shave and then took some food and chatted with other patients.

 On the 16th of July 2009, I presented myself at the reception area of Wansbeck Hospital, and asked for directions to ward 15.
 This is where I was to prepare for, and recover from, the cholecystectomy I was booked in for later that day.
 I was apprehensive but not afraid.
 I reminded myself, like a nervous flyer, that what I was about to undergo was a routine operation that is performed many times every day.
 Besides, I once spent six days in a neurology ward with a fractured skull.
 In comparison to that, this was little more than a check up.

-One thing that struck me as I followed the receptionist’s directions was that several weeks earlier when I turned up at A&E with pain from a stray gallstone (see Adios Gallbladder Part 1 below), they kept me in overnight.
+One thing that struck me as I followed the receptionist’s directions was that several weeks earlier when I turned up at A&E with pain from a stray gallstone, as reported above, they kept me in overnight.
 Yet here I was about to be anaesthetized and cut open in five places, and I would be going home the same day.
 Odd.

 I found the ward and checked in.
 I sat reading in a chair by my bed for a while, until I was told to get dressed for surgery.
 A nurse drew the curtains around my bed and then left me to undress.